 laguna humantay trek

 It costs around 80 soles or $22 USD.
 I personally would never suggest anyone take these horses but if you need them, they are there.

-By reaching Laguna Humantay, you will have climbed 400 extra meters.
-Laguna Humantay sits at around 4,250 meters.
-This is why taking extra precautions to prevent altitude sickness when visiting Peru is highly suggested.
+Reaching the Laguna means climbing 400 extra meters.
+Lake Humantay is around 4,250 meters.
+This is why it is highly suggested that visitors take extra precautions to prevent altitude sickness when visiting Peru.

+laguna humantay trek